YW-Hsiao/svj_setting_master/README.md

         <td>14647/0.4317 pb</td>
     </tr>
 </table>
 Table: The last two columns are `number of events`/`cross-section`.
+I use python script `analysis.py` to analyze these data.

+#### Conclusion:
+* In parton level, the cross-section of MLM case is larger than CKKW-L case.
+* In truth level, the cross-section/number of events of CKKW-L case is larger than MLM case.
+* It seems that CKKW-L reweight and MLM doesn't reweight the event weights.

 ## 2. Test
 These folders are test.